Best PS5 games 2024: 15 PlayStation 5 titles you need to play

 ➖ Patience required

-Sure, Demon’s Souls was a PS5 launch title more than two years ago, but it’s still one of the most visually striking PlayStation 5 games on the system.
+Sure, Demon’s Souls was a PS5 launch title released more than three years ago, but it’s still one of the most visually striking PlayStation 5 games on the system.
 Bluepoint Games has done an outstanding job of remaking the classic PS3 title from 2009, and the game stays true to the original design – warts and all.

 Spectacular lighting, super-fast load times, and epic boss battles are some of the key highlights of the PS5 remake, but the tried-and-tested gameplay ensures Demon’s Souls is just as compelling today as it was all those years ago.
 Be warned, though — it’s a frequently brutal and punishing affair.